kabiroberai/Wacro/README.md

 ## WebAssembly Compilation

-With Swift 6.0, support for WASM and WASI have now been [upstreamed](https://forums.swift.org/t/stdlib-and-runtime-tests-for-wasm-wasi-now-available-on-swift-ci/70385).
+With Swift 6.0, support for WASM and WASI has now been [upstreamed](https://forums.swift.org/t/stdlib-and-runtime-tests-for-wasm-wasi-now-available-on-swift-ci/70385).
 This means that a vanilla Swift 6.0 toolchain can build WASI binaries out of the box given a WASI SDK.

 ## WebAssembly Runners

-TODO
+Wacro currently offers two approaches for executing your WebAssembly binary:

+1. **WebKit**: This approach relies on `WKWebView`'s WebAssembly support to evaluate macros Just-in-Time.
+  - Con: only works on macOS
+  - Con: requires `--disable-sandbox` when building hosts since WKWebView uses XPC.
+  - Pro: pretty performant (see the Performance section).
+  - Pro: requires no additional dependencies, as we use the WebKit library shipped with macOS.
+2. **WasmKit**: This approach uses the third-party [WasmKit](https://github.com/swiftwasm/WasmKit) library to interpret WebAssembly macros.
+  - Con: the code is interpreted rather than just-in-time compiled, so this approach has a greater constant overhead than using WebKit.
+  - Con: adds WasmKit as a dependency to your library, along with its transitive dependencies.
+These are only used at compile time but add some overhead in the form of fetching and compiling additional modules.
+This overhead is far less than that of swift-syntax though.
+  - Pro: should work on any platform supported by SwiftPM.
+  - Pro: does not require disabling the sandbox, or passing any other flags.

+WasmKit is currently the default runner, since it is cross-platform and can run sandboxed.
+Instructions for switching to WebKit are in the following section.

+An ideal runner might be a hybrid of these two.
+On macOS, moving the WebKit runner into the Swift Driver would allow it to be used without disabling the macro sandbox.
+Meanwhile, WasmKit could be used on other platforms where WebKit is not vended by the system.

 ## Try it Out